 Eventually, you'll arrive at Þingvellir National Park, a site of historical and geological significance.
 Here, you'll bear witness to the incredible continental drift between the Eurasian and North American tectonic plates, characterised by a series of fissures, rivers and ponds.
 There are numerous compositions to be found here, including an expansive view over Þingvallavatn – a rift valley lake that is the largest natural lake in Iceland – as well as the charming Öxarárfoss waterfall, surrounded by dark cliffs.

-You'll reach Reykjavík by evening whereby your guide will drop you off at your accommodation, just in time to head out on the town for dinner – no doubt with memory cards filled to the brim with photos to remember an amazing autumn photography adventure in Iceland!
+You'll reach Reykjavík by evening, just in time to head out on the town for dinner – no doubt with memory cards filled to the brim with photos to remember an amazing autumn photography adventure in Iceland!

 - We offer small group tours with a maximum group size of 10-12.
 This way, you’ll get to know your photography guide and we can take you to shoot in unique places that aren’t suitable for larger groups.